 The Pros and Cons of Living in Taiwan as an American

 - We didn’t make this choice right out of college.
-I am 39, Andrew is 28.
-We are both professionals who had been working in corporate, full time jobs when we left the United States
+I was 39, Andrew was 28.
+We’d both been working in corporate, full time jobs when we left the United States for Taiwan

-- We didn’t speak any Chinese when we moved and we chose not to live in an expat neighborhood (we lived in the Datong District)
+- We didn’t speak any Chinese and we chose not to live in an expat neighborhood (we lived in the Datong District)

 So take all of those into consideration when watching and/ or reading about our pros and challenges.
 Hopefully this can help you decide if this is the right location for you to live.
 This video and post are organized by categories.

 Be sure to also check out our Pros and Challenges videos here:

 Although there’s a slight learning curve, there are many housing websites like 591, Housefun and Craigslist you can use to find apartments.
 Most have phone numbers or LINE IDs so you can contact the owners or housing agents directly.
 They are very responsive and want to help you.
 Know that you may need to have your google translator out to communicate back and forth in Chinese.

 You can also hire companies (or agents) to help you find apartments.
 Once you find an apartment, they work with you during the entire term of your lease to help you communicate your needs in English.
 Such as a pipe busting and you need a plumber (which happened to us our first month!).
 You pay a one-time fee up front that’s half the cost of one months rent.
 This was definitely worth it for us!
 If you speak fluent Chinese, you probably wouldn’t need these services.